 Always boil or treat water when you get the chance!
 Never drink from an untrusted source — you never know what's around the bend.

 What's the most important wilderness survival skill for you?
 Share your thoughts in the comments section below!

 Up Next: 7 Native American Survival Skills

-Editor’s Note – This post was originally published in July 2017 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on November 7, 2017, and has been updated for quality and relevancy.